But that's not what he finds when he looks outside.

 I was surprised that he didn’t cry.
 Instead, he grinned and said, “That means you are going to take care of me?”

 “I don’t want it to be temporary.
 I want to stay with you.
 I don’t ever want to go back to my mom.
-Especially after she and Ted got together, she never seemed to like me anymore the way it was when we were by ourselves.”
+Especially after she and Ted got together, then she never seemed to like me anymore the way it was when we were by ourselves.”

 That was so sad.
 Here’s a friendly, smart kid.
 His mother said that she didn’t want to have any responsibility for him.
 I couldn’t understand why.